What is Stephen Ministry?

 Who’s Involved in Stephen Ministry?

 Stephen Leaders are church staff, lay leaders, and pastors trained to provide ongoing leadership for their congregation’s Stephen Ministry.
-They are equipped for this key role through the Bridge Leader’s Training Course offered by Stephen Ministries St. Louis.
+They are equipped for this key role through the Bridge Leader’s Training Course offered by Stephen Ministries

 Stephen Ministers are congregation members trained by their Stephen Leaders to offer care to people who are hurting.
 A Stephen Minister typically has one care receiver at a time and meets with that person once a week for about an hour.